 Alright, friends!
 I hope you turn any lemons life throws your way into this lovely Lemon Curd Cake.
 For more tasty dairy-free and gluten-free recipe ideas, be sure to follow me on Instagram, Pinterest, or Facebook.
 You can also sign up for my email newsletter to get all of my shiniest new content delivered straight to your inbox — I solemnly swear to not spam you. 💛

-Lemon Curd Cake (Dairy-Free)
+Lemon Curd Cake Recipe

 Ingredients